BurntSushi/goim/README.md

 goim is a command line utility for maintaining and querying the [Internet Movie Database (IMDb)](http://www.imdb.com).
-Goim automatically downloads IMDb's data from [in plain text format](http://www.imdb.com/interfaces) and loads it into a relational database.
+Goim automatically downloads IMDb's data [in plain text format](http://www.imdb.com/interfaces) and loads it into a relational database.
 Goim can then interact with the data in the database in various ways, including general purpose searching, fuzzy matching, naming TV series episode files, etc.